Request Appointment

 • Previous injuries, like whiplash or repetitive strain

-• Poor workstation ergonomics or sleep position
+• Poor workstation ergonomics or sleep position – everyday habits that make neck pain worse.

 Often, these factors combine — leading to neck pain that seems to come “out of nowhere,” or that improves temporarily but never fully resolves.
 This can be incredibly frustrating!